Linda Fruhvirtova vs. Arantxa Rus: Prediction and Match Betting Odds | China Open

 Linda Fruhvirtova vs. Arantxa Rus Prediction and Odds

-Based on the moneyline in this match, Linda Fruhvirtova has a 56.5% chance to win.
+Based on the moneyline in this match, Arantxa Rus has a 54.5% chance to win.

 |Linda Fruhvirtova